Community Building, BD & Strategy for EY

 EY GTM STRATEGY SHAPING FOR CUSTOMER STRATEGY (FOR 9 MONTHS)

 As a collaborator for the Customer Strategy department’s Go To Market, Cristina had to help to shape the strategy and methodology definition for delivering engagements in this consulting capability in a more consistent way to all clients across industries and sectors.
 To do this, Cristina had to analyse a multitude of relevant precedents of work delivered to the EY clients in the past.
-She had to identify the common delivery steps for a few types of engagements that were delivered in the past in this area, and produced a proposed consistent delivery methodology to use to shape and pitch future engagements of the same type.
+She had to identify the common delivery steps for a few types of engagements that had previously been delivered in this area, and she produced a proposed consistent delivery methodology to shape and pitch future engagements of the same type.
 Cristina also engaged and added value in conversations to innovate the EY Customer Strategy advisory practice Go To Market channel strategy.

-SECTOR AND BUSINESS UNIT MEETINGS (ACROSS 3 YEARS)
+SECTOR AND BUSINESS UNIT MEETINGS (OVER A 3-YEAR PERIOD)

 SHAPING OF EY PROGRAM PERFORMANCE CENTRE FOR INFRASTRUCTURE ADVISORY INNOVATION (1 MONTH)

-The creation of this new EY service offer was led by the Director Vinhce Finhosy and was meant to function as repository of knowledge and capabilities of EY, to best serve its client and add more value when helping them to deliver large transformation programs, aligning teams and projects in a unique platform, enabled by cloud technology.
-As part of this, Cristina had mostly to produce some research and slide decks, as assigned (while working also on a EY's JV project for other EY Partners and Directors).
+The creation of this new EY service offer was led by the Director Vince Finhosy and was meant to function as a repository of knowledge and EY capabilities, in order to best serve its client and add more value when helping them to deliver large transformation programs, aligning teams and projects in a unique platform, enabled by cloud technology.
+As part of this, Cristina mostly had to produce some research and slide decks, as assigned (while working also on a EY’s JV project for other EY Partners and Directors).

-EY SCOPE OF WORK DOCUMENTS IN REPLY TO RFPs (ACROSS 3 YEARS)
+EY SCOPE OF WORK DOCUMENTS IN REPLY TO RFPs (OVER A 3-YEAR PERIOD)

 Finally, Cristina provided ad-hoc support also on the production of responses to clients’ requests for proposals (RfP) which were delivered in the form of bids or scope of work (SoW).
 Clients for which she collaborated on bids production included GSK, Aramco, BT.